rgambord/c99-doc/doc/sections/7/25/2/1/10/index.rst

 .. _9899_7.25.2.1.10p2:

+.. container:: snum

+   :ref:`2 <9899_7.25.2.1.10p2>`

-:ref:`2 <9899_7.25.2.1.10p2>` The iswspace function tests for any wide character that corresponds to a locale-specific set of white-space wide characters for which none of iswalnum, iswgraph, or iswpunct is true.
+The iswspace function tests for any wide character that corresponds to a locale-specific set of white-space wide characters for which none of iswalnum, iswgraph, or iswpunct is true.